nodegui/nodegui/docs/tutorial/development-environment.md

 ## Setting up Linux

-> NodeGui currently supports Ubuntu 12.04 and Debian 8 and up.
+> NodeGui currently supports Ubuntu 17.10 and Debian 10 and up.
 Although other linux distributions can also be easily supported.
 NodeGui currently only supports 64bit OS.
+NodeGui can technically support lower versions of linux that what is mentioned here provided gcc >= v7 and libc version >= GLIBC_2.25

+**Requirements:**

+- Python 2.x , Make, GCC v7
-Currently supported Node.Js versions are 12.x and up.
+- Currently supported Node.Js versions are 12.x and up.
+- Make sure you dont have spaces inside your home path.
+NodeGYP has issues with spaces in the path. https://github.com/nodejs/node-gyp/issues/209
+- It is advisable to do: `On Ubuntu: $ sudo apt-get install pkg-config build-essentials`

 We strongly suggest you use some kind of version manager for Node.Js.
 This would allow you to switch to any version of nodejs quite easily.
 We recommend `nvm`: https://github.com/nvm-sh/nvm